 In the literature on surrogate markers, most of the focus is placed on satisfying predictive reliability by looking at the close-knit relationship between surrogate (marker or endpoint) and clinical endpoint.
 Statistically, surrogate endpoints constitute “response variables” for which any manipulation on the surrogate variable will yield an effect that has a relevantly similar statistical significance to the effect (of the same manipulation) on the true clinical endpoint (Prentice 1989).
-For example, suppose b is the surrogate marker and c is the clinical endpoint.
 Buyse et al. (2000) suggest that an adequate surrogate must be “tightly correlated” with the true clinical endpoint.
 In addition to this, any treatment effect on the surrogate must be tightly correlated with the treatment effect on the true clinical endpoint (Buyse et al. 2000).
 A simple example of this is that elevated concentrations of LDL cholesterol (LDL-C) have been associated with cardiovascular risk (Gofman and Lindgren, 1950; Gofman et al., 1950).
 With therapeutic interventions—e.g., the use of agents which inhibit the rate-limiting enzyme of the cholesterol biosynthesis pathway (statins)—LDL levels were lowered, which induces a reduction in cardiovascular disease (Downs et al. 1998; LaRosa et al. 2005; Ridker et al. 2008).

-However, it has been argued that correlation, even if extensive, is not sufficient for a metric to be considered a SM (Fleming &DeMets 1996).
-In order for an SM to be validated, the correlation must hold under distinct (causal) interventions .
-For example, a marker specific for kidney failure such as cystatin C would need to be elevated by poison-induced, ischemic, mechanical, genetic, and inflammatory causes of kidney damage, be they direct or indirect.
+However, it has been argued that correlation, even if extensive, is not sufficient for a given metric to be considered a SM (Fleming &DeMets 1996).
+In order for a surrogate marker to be validated, the correlation must hold under distinct (causal) interventions.
+That is, a given SM and its corresponding endpoint would require causal robustness.
+For example, a marker specific for kidney failure such as cystatin C would need to be elevated under distinct causes of kidney damage—such as, poison-induced, ischemic, mechanical, genetic, and inflammatory—be they direct or indirect.

 By the recommendation of the International Conference on Harmonisation Guideline E9 Statistical Principles for Clinical Trials, a surrogate endpoint (and, by extension, an ideal clinical biomarker) should have biological plausibility, prognostic value for the disease outcome, and there should be a strong association between changes in the surrogate and changes in the outcome with therapeutic intervention (Cleophas et al. 2007).
 Ideally, the change in the surrogate will correspond to changes in the target more or less linearly—or according to a very well-characterized curve—e.g. 1-to-1, monotonic, or single-concavity—across their entire quantifiable range, and without respect to the trajectory of change (i.e. no observed hysteresis), and in both natural and interventional contexts.
 That is, the surrogate must act as both epidemiological marker and therapeutic responder (Cohn 2004).